Gray strikes out 7 as Rockies beat Rangers 10-6

 Ryan McMahon homered and Trevor Story and Charlie Blackmon had two hits and two RBIs each to help the Rockies end a three-game skid.

 Rougned Odor’s two-run homer in the second inning put Texas ahead, but Colorado responded with a five-run second inning against Kolby Allard.
+Allard was nearly out of the inning without a run being scored but Odor’s errant throw on a double-play grounder by Matt Kemp kept the second alive.

-McMahon hit a three-run homer to give the Rockies the lead, and a walk and three singles made it 5-2.
-Raimel Tapia, who had three hits, drove home Matt Kemp with a triple in the third.
+Raimel Tapia followed with a single in an 11-pitch at-bat and McMahon hit a three-run homer to give the Rockies the lead.
+A walk and three singles made it 5-2 and Tapia, who had three hits, drove home Kemp with a triple in the third.

+“If we turn that double play, everything’s different.
+Kolby battled, came out the next inning and fought through it.
+But it takes you down,” Rangers manager Chris Woodward said.
+“When your starting pitcher has to throw 40 pitches in an inning it’s pretty much game over at that point.
+It was a good lesson for us.
+We have to finish those plays off, we have to finish these innings off, because this is what happens.”

 All six runs against Allard (0-1) came with two outs, and the left-hander’s ERA jumped from 1.00 to 5.25 after his first Coors Field start.